Deploy an External Load Balancer with Oracle Cloud Native Environment

 public_ip_address

 7. A few minutes later, the status updates to a Critical status.
-This status indicates that the Oracle Cloud Infrastructure Load Balancer process confirms the node as unresponsive.
-Therefore the load balancer will no longer forward incoming requests to the unavailable backend control plane node.
+This status indicates that the OCI Load balancer process confirms the node as unresponsive.
+Therefore, the load balancer will no longer forward incoming requests to the unavailable backend control plane node.

 public_ip_address